 John (Jack) O’Leary is working with Professor Alejandro Estefan, who studies human development with the goal of informing policy decision-making in Latin America and elsewhere.
 O’Leary has worked on a variety of projects for Prof. Estefan, from exploratory research on conditional cash transfers to assisting on a randomized control trial studying the impact of virtual training on micro-franchises.
-Over the summer, O’Leary worked full-time with Prof. Estefan on a literature review and meta-analysis on the promise of digital training for business development in the developing world.
-Specifically relating digital training to past evaluations on in-person training and online schooling, the literature review acts as the basis for a variety of future projects.
+Over the summer of 2021, O’Leary worked full-time with Prof. Estefan on a literature review and meta-analysis on the promise of digital training for business development in the developing world.
+Specifically relating digital training to past evaluations on in-person training and online schooling, the literature review acts as the basis for a variety of Estefan’s current and future projects.

 O’Leary previously worked as a research assistant for the department of economics.
 With Dr. Isabel Hanish, O’Leary studied the effectiveness of monetary stimulus during the Covid-19 pandemic.

 O’Leary has also used his economics background through work in microfinance with the Jubilee Initiative for Financial Inclusion.
 JIFFI is a student-run non-profit that provides micro-loans to the South Bend community as an alternative to predatory lending options.